-Mark Sanford: Trump Threatened Primary Challenge For Vote Against Trumpcare
+Mark Sanford: Trump Threatened Primary Challenge for Vote Against Trumpcare

-In the lead up to last week’s scheduled House vote on Trumpcare, which was cancelled before it could fail, President Trump sent a message to Republican Rep. Mark Sanford (S.C.): Vote “no’ and you’ll be primaried.
+In the lead up to last week’s scheduled House vote on Trumpcare, which was cancelled before it could fail, President Trump sent a message to Republican South Carolina Representative Mark Sanford: Vote “no” and you’ll be primaried.

 Sanford, best known for absconding to Argentina with his mistress while serving as South Carolina’s governor, told Charleston’s Post and Courier about the threat Thursday.
 He said it was relayed by former South Carolina congressman Mick Mulvaney, who’s now the head of Trump’s Office of Management and Budget.